What Are Underlying Causes in Aviation SMS

 The real significance of safety culture in aviation safety management systems is that safety culture is the means of realizing safety success.

-• The quality of SMS and safety culture together are the competency to achieve safety.
+- The quality of SMS and safety culture together is the competency to achieve safety.

 All points will help you establish whether or not employees are actively engaged in the program, both with their attitude and their actions.